 Update December 12th 2017

-Sinclairs Law is holding a free information event in Cardiff on December 15th 2017, book early to avoid disappointment.
+Sinclairs Law is holding a free information event in Cardiff on December 15th 2017.
 LINK

 The Welsh Government ran into difficulties over costings, following concerns raised by SNAP Cymru about dispute resolution and appeals.
 It has been reported that anticipated savings are down from £14.2 million to £3.7 million.
 The Welsh Government had to delay moving the financial resolution, see Record of Proceedings June 6 2017